 |Text too small?|

-Tonight, investors will be eyeing a speech by Federal Reserve chair Janet Yellen in Washington.
+Investors will eye Federal Reserve Chair Janet Yellen who is scheduled to speak in Washington on Thursday.
 In her testimony to Congress last week, Yellen pointed to an improving US economic outlook yet warned about risks such as the American housing sector.

 No comments yet